roryl/lucee-book/lifecycle_scopes.md

 ```

 ##Global Scopes
-These variable scopes are available from any script executing within your application.
+These variable scopes are available from any script executing within an application.
 The global scopes are:

 ###Application
 Accessible for the entire life of your application until the applicationTimeout specified in the Application.cfc for your application.
 Care must be used when multiple requests are writing to the same application scoped variable.
 In these situations, use lock {} to syncronize write access.